microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 git push origin master
 ```

-### Cake File Structure, Callbacks and Routing
+### Cake File Structure, Callbacks, and Routing

 @todo navigate to src, explain the directory structure Model, Views and Controller
-@todo callback methods and life cycles as it pertains a CakePHP and Programming in general.
+@todo callback methods and life cycles as it pertains to a CakePHP and Programming in general.

 <!--
 ## Build a Blog

 We will start by using Composer to install CakeDC's [User Authentication plugin](https://github.com/CakeDC/users).
-We will then bake an Posts CRUD which we will use for posting to our blog.
+We will then bake a Posts CRUD which we will use for posting to our blog.
 In your console, please navigate to **/var/www/cake.example.com**, this tutorial assumes **/var/www/cake.example.com** as the base path for all cd, file and folder creation commands.
 -->
 ### Users